Creating a Git repository for Provar Projects

 Step 8: Click on Sync:

-With everything now on your Github repository, you can start working on your Provar Project.
-Remember to commit your changes on a nightly basis (Steps 7 and 8) to back up your changes.
+You can start working on your Automation Project with everything on your GitHub repository.
+Remember to commit your changes nightly (Steps 7 and 8) to back up your changes.

 Review Provar on G2